local-projects/ofxApp/ReadMe.md

 ### 2.11 Analytics

 Analytics in _ofxApp_ are handled by [ofxGoogleAnalytics](https://github.com/armadillu/ofxGoogleAnalytics), but its configuration is handled through the `ofxAppSettings.json` configuration file found at `data/configs/ofxAppSettings.json`.
-It contains a section named `GoogleAnalytics` with all the necessary configuration options.
+It contains a section named `GoogleAnalytics` with all the necessary configuration options.

 _ofxApp_ will send automatic analytics events when the app starts running, and when the app exits.